jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/README.md

 # Train-Your-Customized-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows
-##Train Your Own Object Detection Classifier Using TensorFlow on Windows 8.1
-Credits goes out to *Edje Electronics* and *Dat Tran* for their work relating to this tutorial.
+Train Your Own Object Detection Classifier Using TensorFlow on Windows 8.1 Credits goes out to *Edje Electronics* and *Dat Tran* for their work relating to this tutorial.

 ## Quick Summary

 This repository is a step by step process for training your own object detection classifier using TensorFlow's object detection API to detect multiple objects on Windows 10, 8, or 7.
 (As per Edje Electronics, it will also work on Linux-based OSes with some minor changes.
 Haven't tried it yet.)
 The tutorial was originally written using TensorFlow version 1.5.0.
 (This will also work for newer versions of TensorFlow.)

-Try to watch the excellent YouTube video tutorial made by Edje Electronics only the link below which walks through every step of the way of this tutorial.
-Any discrepancies between the video and this written tutorial are due to updates required for using newer versions of TensorFlow.
+Try to watch the excellent YouTube video tutorial made by Edje Electronics on the link below which walks through every step of the way of this tutorial.
 "How To Train an Object Detection Classifier Using TensorFlow (GPU) on Windows 10": http://www.youtube.com/watch?v=Rgpfk6eYxJA

 This readme exlpores every step required to get you through with your customized object detection classifier: